jonathandannel/fragmenta/README.md

 ## mysql

 - Create a mysql database
-- Link it to the app via the .env file
+- Link it to the app with your credentials via .env
 - Run `npx sequelize db:migrate`

 ## npm start